View the TAP Central Administrative Unit Customer Survey home page

 Who is involved?

 The Transforming Administration Program (TAP) encompasses all central administrative units (those led by Vice Presidents and Vice Provosts) and will focus on excellence and quality of services, quick delivery and easy navigation.
-This work builds on existing efforts around Organizational Excellence, LEAN, and the work of change management and organizational development professionals throughout the units.
+This work builds on existing efforts around Strategic Consulting, LEAN, and the work of change management and organizational development professionals throughout the units.

 2016 Project Highlights

 Interested in learning more about TAP Projects begun and completed during FY2016?
-View Completed Projects to learn more about work done in and with the Office of Research, Administrator's Council, Activity Based Budgeting, Service Standards (now the Culture of Service Program) and more.
+View Completed Projects to learn more about work done in and with the Office of Research, Administrator's Council, Activity Based Budgeting and more.
 See also the TAP team's July presentation and update to the Board of Regents.

 2015 Campus Survey